kai687/sphinxawesome-theme/docs/demo/contents.rst

 On-page navigation
 ==================

 To display only content of the current page, use the ``contents`` directive with the ``:local:`` option.
 You must provide a title for the directive to render.
-It'll silently fail to render otherwise.
-By default, headings after this directive will be links back to the contents section (such as on this page).
+It silently fails to render otherwise.
+By default, headings included after this directive are links back to the contents section (such as on this page).
 If you want to turn off this behavior, use ``:backlinks: none``.

 .. contents:: On this page